 - If you set hive.warehouse.subdir.inherit.perms to true in hive-site.xml, the permissions on the subdirectories will be set when you set permissions on the warehouse directory itself. - If a user has access to any object in the warehouse, that user will be able to execute use default.
-This ensures that use default commands issued by legacy applications work when Sentry is enabled.

-Important: These instructions override the recommendations in the Hive section of the CDH 5 Installation Guide.

-- HiveServer2 impersonation must be turned off. - If you are using MapReduce, you must enable the Hive user to submit MapReduce jobs.
+This ensures that use default commands issued by legacy applications work when Sentry is enabled. - The instructions described above for modifying permissions on the Hive warehouse directory override the recommendations in the Hive section of the CDH 5 Installation Guide. - HiveServer2 impersonation must be turned off. - If you are using MapReduce, you must enable the Hive user to submit MapReduce jobs.
 You can ensure that this is true by setting the minimum user ID for job submission to 0.
 Edit the taskcontroller.cfg file and set min.user.id=0.

-If you are using YARN, you must enable the Hive user to submit YARN jobs, add the user hive to the allowed.system.users configuration property.
-Edit the container-executor.cfg file and add hive to the allowed.system.users property.
+If you are using YARN, you must enable the Hive user to submit YARN jobs, add the user hive to the allowed.system.users property.
 For example, allowed.system.users = nobody,impala,hive